 A rather late addition in my routine, but goodness it’s amazing.
 It’s nothing like your traditional ampoule and instead has a thick almost super glue like consistency, but it works wonders for locking in moisture.
 If you’re not a fan of oils as occlusives, this is an excellent alternative.
 I also like mixing this into my creams to make them more moisturizing without making them heavier.
 Thank you Frances and Cupcakemugshot for persuading me that I needed this!

-I thought this was gimmicky until an sa demoed it on my face and holy crap what a difference.
-My face was instantly lifted (fuck I didn’t even know it was sagging to begin with 😭 ) and I had that V shaped jawline without having to actually shave off my bones.
+I thought this was gimmicky until a sales associate demoed it on my face and holy crap what a difference.
+My face was instantly lifted (I didn’t even know it was sagging to begin with ???? ) and I had that V shaped jawline without having to actually shave off my bones.
 Asides from the fabulous lift, the micro-currents from the NuFace can stimulate collagen production and help subsequent products absorb better into the skin, so really what’s not to love?
 Well the price, but it beats getting botox or plastic surgery!

 I’m From Honey Mask